red-collar-official/flutter_kore/docs/wrapper.md

 If wrapper holds object instance extend <b>BaseHolderWrapper</b>, otherwise use <b>BaseWrapper</b>.

+You also need to specify input type for wrappers.
+It is passed as generic argument.
+Then input is available in all initialization methods.

 Wrappers also can be singleton or default instances.

 Wrappers unlike interactors don`t have state, but they also can receive <b>EventBus</b> events.